japanese-document/mujidoc/README.md

 ### Content

-You place markdown files with the following metadata in SOURCE_DIR.
+You place markdown files with the following metadata in `SOURCE_DIR`.

 ```
 { "header": {"name": "Go", "order": 6},  "order": 7, "date": "2024-01-03 15:00" }